Do I need to register entry?

 Do I need a license to go fly fishing in the Tongariro River?

-Yes, you need a license to go fly fishing in New Zealand.
-We supply these on our guided experiences.
+Yes, you will need a New Zealand Sports Fishing Licence.
+We will supply all required licenses on our guided trips.

 What is the difference between a guided and unguided fly fishing trip?